 Meet The Avengers at Disneyland, California

 Whether your favourite superhero is Thor, Black Widow or Spider-Man, they’re all hanging out in one place: California’s Disneyland Resort.
-The smaller and more manageable of Disney’s USA theme parks recently unveiled the new Avengers Campus at Disney California Adventure Park.
+The smaller and more manageable of Disney’s USA theme parks is home to the Avengers Campus at Disney California Adventure Park.
 Among the must-do attractions is the simulated thrill ride, Guardians of the Galaxy – Mission: Breakout!

 Meanwhile, Disneyland Park next door plays host to everything from Pirates of the Caribbean and Matterhorn Bobsleds, to the five-hectare Star Wars: Galaxy’s Edge.
 Avoid the long entry lines and stay onsite at Disney’s Grand Californian Hotel & Spa, which has its own entrance to the park.